xinyazhang/igl_utils/README.md

 * obj2ply: Convert Wavefront OBJ files to Stanford PLY files.
 * obj2m: Convert Wavefront OBJ files to Mathematica BoundaryMeshRegion object.
 * objtl: Translate geometry stored in the Wavefront OBJ file.
+* objcenter: Translate geometry so that the mean of its vertices is the origin.

 ## Build
 To build